iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ##### Schema requirements

-A new `requiredSchemas` attribute has been added: [Ruleset.requiredSchemas]($presentation-common) and [Rule.requiredSchemas]($presentation-common).
+A new `requiredSchemas` attribute has been added: [Ruleset.requiredSchemas]($presentation-common) and [RuleBase.requiredSchemas]($presentation-common).
 The attribute allows an easy way to filter presentation rules based on
 ECSchemas / domains available in the iModel.
 See more details in the [Defining ECSchema Requirements for Presentation Rules]($docs/presentation/Advanced/SchemaRequirements) page.

 ##### Conditional root node rules